Bernardino was longest-tenured UVa head coach

 McLean and Perdue joined former UVa and American swimming standouts Ed Moses and Melanie Valerio in a class unlike any other - Olympic gold medalists.
 McLean was a member of the men's 4x200-meter freestyle relay, while Perdue was a part of the women's relay in the same event.
 Moses earned gold with the men's 4x100-meter medley relay in 2000 in Athens, while Valerio won gold with the women's 4x100m free relay in 1996 in Atlanta.
 Moses also took home silver in the men's 100-meter breaststroke in Athens.

-With the five Cavaliers this year, Bernardino has now coached 12 student-athletes to compete at the Olympic level, including Bachrouche and Karasek, who set national records for their respective countries at the London Games.
+With the five Cavaliers in 2012, Bernardino has now coached 12 student-athletes to compete at the Olympic level, including Bachrouche and Karasek, who set national records for their respective countries at the London Games.
 Bachrouche set a new Lebanese record in the women's 800-meter freestyle, while Karasek broke his own Swiss record in the men's 200-meter individual medley.

 In addition to Olympians, current and former Cavaliers have competed in the World University Games, the Pan American Games, the Pan Pacific Games and the World Swimming Championships.
 Bernardino was selected as the men's coach for the USA 2009 World University Games squad, where the U.S. team won four gold, seven silver and one bronze.